mattwaler/mattwaler.com/src/content/blog/ai-in-development-worst-mentor-best-mentee.md

 AI cannot and will not ever be able to fulfill this role.
 It has no memory of your journey, no stake in your growth, and no ability to let you sit with discomfort long enough to learn from it.
 Ask AI how to do something and it will just... do it.
 The friction it removes is the exact friction you need to advance from a junior developer to a senior.

-## What makes a great mentee, and why does AI do it perfectly?
+## What makes a great mentee, and why AI does it perfectly

 The exact reasons that make AI a horrible mentor lend itself to being a perfect mentee.
 AI is fantastic at taking a specific set of instructions and performing it at lightspeed.